Denton Divorce Attorney

 - Adultery.
 When one spouse cheats on the other, adultery grounds might be possible.

 - Conviction of a Felony.
-If a spouse is convicted of a felony during the marriage and incarcerated for a least one year, the other spouse can use this ground to end the marriage.
+If a spouse is convicted of a felony during the marriage and incarcerated for at least one year, the other spouse can use this ground to end the marriage.
 An exception, however, is this ground cannot be used if the spouse’s testimony in court was used to convict their partner.

 - Abandonment.
 This ground is viable when one spouse intentionally abandons the other and remains gone for at least one year.